-the text string is not found, "Pattern Not Found" is displayed.
-You can also enter "n" at the --More-- show startup-config prompt to search for the last entered text string.
+To view specific information within the show startup-config output, if you enter /text and press the Return key at the --More-- prompt, the display starts two lines above the line containing the text string.
+If the text string is not found, "Pattern Not Found" is displayed.
+You can also enter "n" at the --More-- prompt to search for the last entered text string.